holepunchto/pear-docs/guide/sharing-a-pear-app.md

 pear init -y
 ```

-If starting from [Making a Pear Desktop Application](./making-a-pear-desktop-app.md) or [Making a Pear Terminal Application](./making-a-pear-terminal-app.md) ensure that the comamnd-line current working directory is set to the project folder of the application.
+If starting from [Making a Pear Desktop Application](./making-a-pear-desktop-app.md) or [Making a Pear Terminal Application](./making-a-pear-terminal-app.md) ensure that the command-line current working directory is set to the project folder of the application.

 ## Step 1.
 Stage the app